priyadharshini225/Poisson_distribution/README.md

-# EX 02-Fitting Poisson  distribution
+# EX 02: Fitting Poisson  distribution
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder